 It’s always a good idea to check in with your child’s pediatrician if you’re having a hard time potty training, but these are some of the most common issues that pop up, along with expert advice for overcoming them:

-If you try to introduce potty training and your child resists, make sure he’s ready.
+If you try to introduce potty training and your child resists, make sure they’re ready.
 This list of readiness factors is a great guide.
-If he’s missing many items on the list, you may want to wait.
-If readiness isn’t the issue, he may be intimidated by the idea of peeing and pooping in a potty, which is normal.
-Try using some of these tips to help him feel comfortable with the idea.
+If they’re missing many items on the list, you may want to wait.
+If readiness isn’t the issue, they may be intimidated by the idea of peeing and pooping in a potty, which is normal.
+Try using some of these tips to help them feel comfortable with the idea.

 Constant Power Struggles